-(how sacred) rites (are to be celebrated) amongst men, (to bestow) happiness (on the worshipper).
+2. Moving at dawn like two heroes in a car; like a pair of goats; like two women lovely in form; or like husband and wife; come together, knowing (how sacred) rites (are to be celebrated) amongst men, (to bestow) happiness (on the worshipper).

-- 3. Come to us, the first (before other gods), like a pair of horns, or like two hoofs, travelling with rapid (steps); like a pair of Chakravákas, awaiting day; overthrowers of foes, like warriors in ears, able (to perform all things), come to our presence. - 4.
-Bear us across (the sea of life), like two vessels, or (over difficult places), like the poles of a car, the axles, the spokes, the fellies (of two wheels): Be like two dogs, warding off injury to our persons, and, like two coats of mail, defend us from decay. - 5.
-Irresistible as two winds, rapid as two rivers; and quick of sight, come like two eyes before us; like two hands; like two feet; subservient to the well-being of our bodies, conduct us to (the acquirement) of excellent (wealth).
+3. Come to us, the first (before other gods), like a pair of horns, or like two hoofs, travelling with rapid (steps); like a pair of Chakravakas, awaiting day; overthrower of foes, like warriors in cars, able (to perform all things), come to our presence.

+4. Bear us across (the sea of life), like two vessels, or (over difficult places), like the poles of a car, the axles, the spokes, the fellies (of two wheels): Be like two dogs, warding off injury to our persons, and, like two coats of mail, defend us from decay.

+5. Irresistible as two winds, rapid as two rivers; and quick of sight, come like two eyes before us; like two hands; like two feet; subservient to the well-being of our bodies, conduct us to (the acquirement) of excellent (wealth).

-- 6. Like two lips uttering sweet words; like two breasts yielding nourishment for our existence; be to us like two noses, preserving our persons, and like two ears for the hearing of agreeable (sounds). - 7.
-Like two hands, Aświns, be ever investing us with vigour; like heaven and earth, bestow upon us rain; give sharpness to the praises that are addressed to you, as they whet an axe upon a grindstone.^a - 8.
-The Gritsamadas have composed this prayer, these praises, Aświns, for your exaltation: be propitiated by them, leaders of ceremonies, and come hither; that, blessed with excellent descendants, we may worthily glorify you at this sacrifice.
+6. Like two lips uttering sweet words; like two breasts yielding nourishment for our existence; be to us like two noses, preserving our persons, and like two ears for the hearing of agreeable (sounds).

+7. Like two hands, ASHWINS, be ever investing us with vigour; like heaven and earth, bestow upon us rain: give sharpness to the praises that are addressed to you, as they whet an axe upon a grindstone.
-^a Kshnotrena iva swadhitim; asim tejanasinavat tikkshnikurutam; sharpen like a sword or knife upon a whetstone.

-SÚKTA VIII.
-(XL.)
+8. The Gritsamadas have composed this prayer, these praises, ASHWINS, for your exaltation: be propitiated by blessed with excellent descendants, we may worthily glorify you at this sacrifice.

+H. 4.
+8.

-The deities are Soma and Púshan; the Rishi and metre as before.
+The deities are SOMA and PUSHAN; the Rishi and metre as before.

-- 1. Soma and Pushan, you two are the generators of riches, the generators of heaven, the generators of earth; as soon as born you are the guardians of the whole world: the gods have made you the source of immortality. - 2.
-(The gods) propitiate these two divinities at the moment of their birth, for they drive away the disagreeable glooms: with these two, Soma and Púshan, Indra generates the mature (milk) in the immature heifers.^c - 3.
-Soma and Púshan, showerers (of benefits), direct towards us the seven-wheeled car, the measure of the spheres, undistinguishable from the universe, every where existing, (guided) by five reins, and to be harnessed by the mind.
+1. Soma and PUSHAN, you two are the generators of riches, the generators of heaven. the generators of earth; as soon as born you are the guardians of the whole world : the gods have made you the source of immortality.

-^a By Soma, it would appear that we are to understand both the moon and the Soma plant, as is more particularly intimated in the fourth stanza.

-b Akrinavan amritasya nábhim: hetum, the cause or source, amaranasya, of not dying.

-^c That is, the rain in the newly-risen clouds.

-d Sáyańa explains saptachakram, the year, consisting of seven seasons, reckoning the intercalary month as an additional ritu, or season.

-^c Here again, according to the Scholiast, we have a reference to the solar year, reduced, by the amalgamation of the cold and
+2. (The gods) propiriate these two divinities at the moment of their birth, for they drive away the disagreeable glooms: with these two, SOMA and PUSHAN, INDRA generates the mature (milk) in the immature heifers.

+3. SOMA and PUSHAN, showerers (of benefits), direct towards us the seven-wheeled car, the measure of the spheres, undistinguishable from the universe, everywhere existing, (guided) by five reins, and to be harnessed by the mind.

-- 4. One of them, (Púshan), has made his dwelling above in the heaven; the other, (Soma), upon earth, and in the firmament: may they both grant us much-desired and much-commended abundant wealth of cattle, the source to us (of enjoyments). - 5.
-One of you, (Soma), has generated all beings; be the other proceeds looking upon the universe: Soma and Púshan, protect my (pious) rite: through you, may we overcome all the hosts of our enemies. - 6.
-May Púshan, who is the benefactor of all, be propitious to (this pious) rite; may Soma, the lord of wealth, grant us affluence: may Aditi, who is without an adversary, protect us, so that, blessed with excellent descendants, we may worthily glorify (you) at this sacrifice.
+4. One of them, (PUSHAN), has made his dwelling above in the heaven; the other, (SOMA), upon earth, and in the firmament: may they both grant us much-desired and much-commended abundant wealth of cattle, the source to us (of enjoyments).

+5. One of you, (SOMA), has generated all beings; the other proceeds looking upon the universe: SOMA and PUSHAN, protect my (pious) rite: through you, may we overcome all the hosts of our enemies.

+6. May PUSHAN, who is the benefactor of all, be propitious to (this pious) rite; may SOMA, the lord of wealth, grant us affluence: may ADITI, who is without an adversary, protect us, so that, blessed with excellent descendants, we may worthily glorify (you) at this sacrifice.